VNS Health Total (HMO D-SNP) Provider and Pharmacy Directory

 - If you need to see a provider and are not sure if they offer the accommodations you need, we can help you.
 Talk to your Care Team for assistance.

-This directory includes providers for both Medicare and Medicaid services.
+Our directory includes providers for both Medicare services.

 To find a provider near you, or that fits your specific need, select the type of provider you are looking for and filter by location.

 Icons in the provider listings will indicate additional information such as if a provider is wheelchair accessible, speaks other languages, accepts new patients, and more.
 To see the full detailed information for a provider while using the online search tool, click the View Full Profile button on the listing.
 The Map button will provide you with access to ways you may be able to get to the provider’s office.

 If you have questions about this plan or need assistance in selecting a PCP, please call us.

 You may obtain services from out-of-network providers in the following situations: